Snoop Dogg launches accessory line for pets called Snoop Doggie Doggs

 Don’t worry cat lovers, the line isn’t limited to man’s best friend.
 There is something for feline friends as well.

-The items pull “inspiration from Snoop’s lifestyle and encourages pet owners everywhere to spoil their dogs (and cats alike) to live like royalty in their everyday lives,” the announcement read.
+The items pull “inspiration from Snoop’s lifestyle and encourage pet owners everywhere to spoil their dogs (and cats alike) to live like royalty in their everyday lives,” the announcement read.

 Sizes for the apparel range from XS to XL as well as “big dog size” and cost between $14.99 to $99.99.
 The items will be sold on the Snoop Doggie Doggs website and on Amazon.